pclubiitk/Pingala-Timetable-Extension/README.md

 ## Features

 ### 1. Timetable Import
-The user can fetch his/her timetable from either the student add-drop application or the student pre-registration page.
+The user can fetch his/her timetable from either the Student Add-Drop Application Page or the Student Pre-Registration Application Page.
 The imported timetable is stored securely within the extension, ensuring easy access and management.

 ### 2. Lecture Hall Update
 The user can fetch the lecture hall information (wherever available) directly from the check timetable page and seamlessly update it in the stored timetable.
 This feature ensures that the user's timetable remains accurate and up-to-date.